In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-The Chicco KidFit Zip Air Plus 2-in-1 and the Maxi-Cosi RoadiSport come in second place for comfort in this group.
-The most uncomfortable options are the Graco TurboBooster Backless and the Clek Oobr.
-The lack of a back and napping headrest hurt the score for the backless option, while neither offered suitable padding that was supportive and compressed to avoid pressure points.
+The Peg Perego Viaggio Shuttle Plus 120, Chicco KidFit Zip Air Plus 2-in-1, and the Maxi-Cosi RoadiSport come next for comfort in this group.
+The Chicco includes an optional leg lounge cushion for support of shorter legs.
+The Graco TurboBooster Backless and the Clek Oobrare the most uncomfortable options.
+The lack of a back and napping headrest hurt the score for the backless options (Graco TurboBooster, Hiccapop, and the BubbleBum), as none offered suitable padding that was supportive or a headrest for napping, leaving kids leaning or curled up in a way where the shoulder belt would not be properly positioned for safety.

 The Britax ClickTight is one of the better quality options in the group, with components that are designed well and use nicer materials.